Brown discharge before period: what does it mean?

 Sexually transmitted infections

-Some STIs, such as chlamydia or gonorrhea, can cause you to have brown discharge or spotting when you don't have your period.
-Other symptoms include vaginal discharge with an unpleasant odor, pain during sex, and a burning sensation when urinating.
+Some STIs, such as chlamydia or gonorrhoea, can cause you to have brown discharge or spotting when you don't have your period.
+Other symptoms include vaginal discharge with an unpleasant odour, pain during sex, and a burning sensation when urinating.

 Perimenopause

-Estrogen maintains the lining of the uterus.
+Oestrogen maintains the lining of the uterus.
 Menstruation occurs when the lining of the uterus, also known as your period, leaves the body.
-When estrogen levels are in flux, as expected in perimenopause, this lining may break down at different times, and if it sits around for a while it results in brown blood.
+When oestrogen levels are in flux, as expected in perimenopause, this lining may break down at different times, and if it sits around for a while it results in brown blood.
+Other symptoms could include mood changes, hot flushes, night sweats, trouble sleeping and vaginal dryness.

 Brown discharge before period, could I be pregnant?

-While it's not a definite sign of pregnancy, as there are lots of other causes for brown discharge, as mentioned above it could be implantation bleeding.
-This usually happens a week or two after ovulation and can be brownish in colour.
-It is relatively uncommon, but if you miss a cycle and have other symptoms, you may want to test.
+While it's not a definite sign of pregnancy, as there are lots of other causes for brown discharge, and as mentioned above it could be implantation bleeding.
+Rachel notes that this happens when the fertilised egg settles into and under the top layer of the endometrium or womb lining and causes a little bleeding.
+This usually happens 10 to 14 days after conception and can be brownish in colour.
+So Rachel says that if you've had unprotected sex, and have brownish discharge around halfway through your cycle that doesn't turn into a period, you may want to test.
 “Test, don’t guess” is the mantra in all areas of hormonal changes.
 You can also experience brown discharge during pregnancy which may have several possible causes.

 When should I be concerned about brown discharge?